 The training and customer support was “okay.”
 I own my own digital marketing business, so I am pretty adept when it comes to software/technology.
 PickleballTournaments.com gives their customers 1-hour of free support and offers additional time blocks for a fee.
 I was able to wade through the training videos – although some are old and no longer relevant – and write out my questions so that I could get most questions answered in the free 1-hour block.
 We used about 40 minutes of my free 1-hour.
 I emailed questions from time-to-time during the 3 weeks leading up to the tournament.
 Most were answered.
 Some were not.
 It was “okay.”

 Setting up information about the various events (mixed doubles, men’s doubles, women’s doubles) was fairly straight-forward.
 It was annoying, however, not to have “clone” or “copy” functionality.
-Setup could have gone much faster (with fewer mistakes subsequently made) had that functionality been available.
+The setup could have gone much faster (with fewer mistakes subsequently made) had that functionality been available.

 Email Confirmations to Players – Not an Automatic Process… What?